Home » Baking Recipes » Cake » Small Cakes » Rhubarb Friands With White Chocolate

 Rhubarb Friands with White Chocolate

 Tart and flavoursome rhubarb gives a lovely lift to these sweet little cakes.
 They’re incredibly quick to make as you don’t need to cream butter and sugar together as you do for a normal sponge cake.
-All you really need to do is melt the butter and white chocolate together, allow it to cool a little then mix in all the other ingredients.

 There, I said it was easy.

-I do have one quick tip on how to make these rhubarb friands just as they should be though.
+I do have a quick tip on how to make these rhubarb friands just as they should be though.
 Make sure to chop the rhubarb quite finely so that it cooks through.
 The Friands are only in the oven for fifteen minutes.

 Other Friand Recipes You Might Like